Weeds of Long Reef

 Family: Malvaceae

-Control: Declared noxious weed throughout NSW it is the responsibility of the owners of private land as well as their occupants to ensure effective measures are taken to control infestations.
-A perennial herb with erect, reddish-green stems about 1m tall that originates from Europe, western and central Asia and northern Africa.
-A common weed along roadsides and in gardens especially where there is seepage.
-It produces a central, greenish female flower and bisexual flowers on its laterals.
-The pollen can cause a severe allergic reaction in some people such as hay fever, conjunctivitis, rhinitis and asthma - hence its common name.
-It spreads mainly by seed dispersed by animals, people and also machinery.
-It is also a weed in New Zealand as well as North and South America.
+Status: It is decalred a Class 4 noxious weed in the Sydney area.General Information: This is a perennial herb with erect, reddish-green stems about 1m tall and is common along roadsides and in gardens, especially near seepage.
+It produces a greenish female flower and bisexual flowers with pollen that can cause a severe allergic reaction in some people, hence its common name.
+It spreads mainly through seed dispersal by animals, people and machinery.

 Barbed Grass (Coast Barb-grass)